psychemedia/storytelling-notes/press_gang.md

 # Tales of the Press Gang

 Whenever I try to find tales of the sea, I struggle somewhat.
 This is a perfect example of one of the ways I've ended distracting myself with when setting out to find sea stories: a quick pivot instead to look for a nautical account that might lead to a possible story, and then a descent down a rabbit hole / rat hole into something that is only loosely naval.
-In this case, historical reports relating to *The Press*, aka the press-gang (or pressgang ) and the practice of *impressment*.
+In this case, historical newspaper reports relating to *The Press*, aka the press-gang (or pressgang ) and the practice of *impressment*.

 Let's start with an example of how appreciated the press-gang weren't: